janderson4671/byu-cs460-f2022-1/hw-create-vm/README.md

     $ sudo apt autoremove
     ```

+14. Disable the screen locker by doing the following:
+    - Select "Preferences" then "Desktop Session Settings" from the menu.
+    - Uncheck the box titled "Screen Locker," and click "OK".
+    - Log out of LXDE and log back in.

-14. Run the following to install a few packages that will be useful for you in
+15. Run the following to install a few packages that will be useful for you in
     this class:

     ```